 MOS 14E also provides technical guidance to lower grade personnel.

 This is not an exhaustive list of the duties of MOS 14E, but this list provides insight into how complex and technical the various jobs involving the Patriot missile are.
 Soldiers in this role need to be able to focus for long periods of time on detailed parts and machinery so that the missile system is always in top working condition.

 Training for MOS 14E

-Job training for a Patriot fire control enhanced operator requires ten weeks of Basic Combat Training and 20 weeks of Advanced Individual Training with on-the-job instruction.
-Part of this time is spent in the classroom and in the field under simulated combat conditions.
+Job training for a Patriot fire control enhanced operator requires ten weeks of Basic Combat Training (otherwise known as boot camp) and 20 weeks of Advanced Individual Training (AIT) with on-the-job instruction.
+As with most Army jobs, part of the training period is spent in the classroom, but since this job will deal with missile systems, recruits for MOS 14E can expect to spend a good portion of their training in the field, often under simulated combat conditions.
 The training takes place at Fort Bliss in El Paso, Texas.

 Some of the skills you’ll learn while training for MOS 14E include;

 - Operating Patriot technology and rocket systems